The Need for Change

 Accentuate the Positive: Everyone wants to know, “What’s in it for me?”.
-In order to motivate people and gain their support for change an effort must be made to personalize the beneficial effect it will have on each individual employee.
+In order to motivate people and gain their support for change, an effort must be made to personalize the beneficial effect it will have on each individual employee.
 It would be counterproductive, however, not to recognize any disadvantages that a change might bring.
 Sometimes change that is good for the overall company might not be good for a certain individual.
 Explain this carefully and try to show them that change will help the company to grow and present greater opportunities for all employees in the future.

 Listen Carefully: Employees have a right to be heard.
-Their questions may be their way of demonstrating interest in their jobs or a means of making suggestions that would facilitate the change.
-If employees are treated with respect, as important members of the team, he/she will in all likelihood reciprocate this respect.
+Their questions may be their way of demonstrating an interest in their jobs or a means of making suggestions that would facilitate the change.
+If employees are treated with respect, as important members of the team, they will in all likelihood reciprocate this respect.

-Follow Up: When purchase something in a retail outlet or on line, it is easy to resent the salesman or service support who loses interest in us just as soon as the sale is finalized.
+Follow Up: When purchasing something in a retail outlet or online, it is easy to resent the salesman or service support who loses interest in us just as soon as the sale is finalized.
 After having conscientiously sold the benefits of change to provide better after sales conduct, it is important to measure that the changes have been implemented at all levels of the organization.
 A sincere interest in how the change affected the employee and a willingness to make adjustments will help to build the environment in which future changes will be accepted more readily.

 We are in an era of unprecedented change.
 The attitude of the company’s human resources is the key to how effectively change is implemented.
 People do resist change for some of the reason listed above, but it is just as natural to cooperate as it is to resist.
-In many instances the difference between the two depends on whether or not the employees are completely involved in the implementation of the change and understand the overall benefit.
+In many instances, the difference between the two depends on whether or not the employees are completely involved in the implementation of the change and understand the overall benefit.

 The ability to develop mental flexibility, and to meet new challenges with creative solutions must become part of the company’s credo if it wishes to thrive.
-Developing an environment where employees embrace the change is the key to creating a better future for all.
+Developing an environment where employees embrace change is the key to creating a better future for all.